PyCQA/isort/docs/configuration/options.md

 ## Order By Type

-Order imports by type in addition to alphabetically.
+Order imports by type, which is determined by case, in addition to alphabetically.

 **NOTE**: type here refers to the implied type from the import name capitalization. isort does not do type introspection for the imports.
 These "types" are simply: CONSTANT_VARIABLE, CamelCaseClass, variable_or_function.
 If your project follows PEP8 or a related coding standard and has many imports this is a good default, otherwise you likely will want to turn it off.
 From the CLI the `--dont-order-by-type` option will turn this off.